mahamatmbodou33/DataPipelineProcessing/README.md

 - csv-final-data for final data
 - Region: Choose us-east-1
 ## Configure IAM Roles and Policies
--Create IAM roles to grant permissions to Lambda and AWS Glue.
+- Create IAM roles to grant permissions to Lambda and AWS Glue.
 ### Create an IAM Role for Lambda
--Go to the IAM Console and click Create role.
+- Go to the IAM Console and click Create role.
--Select AWS Service as the trusted entity.
+- Select AWS Service as the trusted entity.
--Attach the following policies:
+- Attach the following policies:
 AmazonS3FullAccess
 AWSGlueServiceRole
 ### Create an IAM Role for Glue
--Go to the IAM Console and click Create role.
+- Go to the IAM Console and click Create role.
--Select AWS Service as the trusted entity.
+- Select AWS Service as the trusted entity.
--Attach the following policies:
+- Attach the following policies:
--AmazonS3FullAccess
+- AmazonS3FullAccess
--AWSGlueServiceRole
+- AWSGlueServiceRole
 ## Set Up Amazon QuickSight
--In the AWS Console, search for QuickSight and open the service.
+- In the AWS Console, search for QuickSight and open the service.
--If you don’t have an account, click Sign up for QuickSight.
+- If you don’t have an account, click Sign up for QuickSight.
--Add your email address.
+- Add your email address.
--Check Use IAM federated identities & QuickSight-managed users.
+- Check Use IAM federated identities & QuickSight-managed users.
--Choose the US-East region (same region as your buckets).
+- Choose the US-East region (same region as your buckets).
--Add a QuickSight Account Name.
+- Add a QuickSight Account Name.
--For the IAM role, check Use QuickSight-managed role (default).
+- For the IAM role, check Use QuickSight-managed role (default).
--Configure QuickSight Settings:
+- Configure QuickSight Settings:
--Under Allow Access, click Select S3 Buckets.
+- Under Allow Access, click Select S3 Buckets.
--Select the three S3 buckets you created earlier and click Finish.
+- Select the three S3 buckets you created earlier and click Finish.
--Uncheck Add Pixel Perfect Reports and click Finish.
+- Uncheck Add Pixel Perfect Reports and click Finish.
 QuickSight is now ready to access and visualize data from S3!
 ##  Create a Lambda Function
 Create a Lambda function to automate the ingestion and preprocessing of CSV files.
 This function will trigger automatically when a file is uploaded to the raw data S3 bucket.
--Choose Author from scratch.
+- Choose Author from scratch.
--Function Name: CSVPreprocessorFunction
+- Function Name: CSVPreprocessorFunction
--Runtime: Python 3.13
+- Runtime: Python 3.13
--Role: Use an existing role and select Lambda-S3-Glue-Role created earlier.
+- Role: Use an existing role and select Lambda-S3-Glue-Role created earlier.
 ## Write and Deploy the Lambda Function Code
 Write a basic preprocessing Lambda function to clean and filter CSV files.
 The code can be found in your GitHub repository folder.